 With employees stuck completing mundane tasks, there’s not a lot of time left for creativity or fostering relationships with leads.

 That’s where CRM and marketing automation comes in.
-When you implement marketing automation solutions you can manage your company’s work processes more efficiently.
-When you employ CRM and marketing automation, you can:
+When you implement marketing automation solutions, you can manage your company’s work processes more efficiently.
+When you use CRM and marketing automation, you can:

-- focus on company development, which tends to be time-consuming and hard to automate.
+- focus on company development, which is time consuming and hard to automate.

 - develop new business units or generate new sources of revenue.
-CRM platforms can be programmed to manage multiple customer journeys and business units.
+We can program CRM platforms to manage multiple customer journeys and business units.
 This allows you to scale up your business while efficiently managing customer relationships and data.